Gemstones Explained: Types, Value, the 4 Cs & GIA Grading (2026)

 Gentle Cleaning Methods

-It is critical to avoid harsh chemicals like bleach, ammonia, or abrasive cleaners, which can damage many gem varieties and erode metal settings.
+Avoid harsh chemicals like bleach, ammonia, or abrasive cleaners, which can damage many gem varieties and erode metal settings.
 Extreme heat or sudden temperature changes can also cause fractures in certain stones.

 | Cleaning Method | Suitable For | Risks |